timeplus-io/docs/docs/kafka-connect.md

 1. Make sure you have Java installed, only 1.8 or 1.11 is supported.

 2. Install Confluent Platform per official documentation.
-Contact us to get the Kafka Connect package for Confluent Platform.
+Download the zip file from https://github.com/timeplus-io/kafka-connect-timeplus/releases.
 Then install it with `confluent-hub install /path/to/timeplus-kafka-timeplus-connector-sink-version.zip`

 3. Start the Confluent Platform via `confluent local services start`